Note: Petřín Funicular is closed for renovation until 2026. View alternative routes to the summit of Petřín Hill by tram and bus.

 A trip on the Petřín Funicular and the delights of Petřín Hill make a nice half-day excursion out of the historical centre of Prague at any time of the year (unless the weather is really poor).

-Technical Details of Petřín Funicular Track length: 510 m Number of stops: 3 (the terminals at either end and the halfway point) Number of wagons: 2 Vertical rise: 130m Steepest grade: 29.8% Speed: 4 m/s.
+Technical Details of Petřín Funicular Track length: 510 m Number of stops: 3 (top and bottom terminals, and halfway point) Number of wagons: 2 Vertical rise: 130m Steepest grade: 29.8% Speed: 4 m/s.
 History of Petřín Funicular The funicular opened on 25 July 1891, operating with a water-balance drive system.
-It ceased running in 1916 due to World War I, then resumed operations in 1932, following its conversion to an electrical drive system.
+It ceased operations in 1916 due to World War I, resuming in 1932 following its conversion to an electrical drive system.
 The funicular was forced to close again in 1965 after a landslide on Petřín Hill destroyed the tracks, and did not reopen until 1985.
-From then, aside from temporary closures for maintenance and repair works, it was in continuous operation until September 2024, when it closed for renovation.
-The newly renovated funicular, with a new track and new carriages, re-opens in early 2026. |
+From then, aside from temporary closures for maintenance and repair, the funicular was in continuous operation until September 2024.
+Petřín Funicular is currently closed for a total renovation.
+It is expected to re-open in 2026 with a new track and carriages. |